jaredpalmer/razzle/website/pages/docs/customization.md

     // Do some stuff...
     return webpackOptions;
   },
-  modifyWebpackConfig(
+  modifyWebpackConfig({
-    { env: {
+    env: {
-        target, // the target 'node' or 'web' dev // is this a development build? true or false },
+      target, // the target 'node' or 'web' dev, // is this a development build? true or false },
     webpackConfig, // the created webpack config
     webpackObject, // the imported webpack node module
     options: {
-        pluginOptions, // the options passed to the plugin ({ name:'pluginname', options: { key: 'value'}}) razzleOptions, // the modified options passed to Razzle in the `options` key in `razzle.config.js` (options: { key: 'value'}) webpackOptions // the modified options that was used to configure webpack/ webpack loaders and plugins },
+      pluginOptions, // the options passed to the plugin ({ name:'pluginname', options: { key: 'value'}}) razzleOptions, // the modified options passed to Razzle in the `options` key in `razzle.config.js` (options: { key: 'value'}) webpackOptions, // the modified options that was used to configure webpack/ webpack loaders and plugins },
-      paths // the modified paths that will be used by Razzle.
+    paths, // the modified paths that will be used by Razzle.
   }) {
     if (target === 'web') {
       // client only
     }